-Then the comments started coming; from my boyfriend, family members and people at work to let me know that I was getting fatter and uglier and how I looked to them wasn’t acceptable.
+Then the comments started coming; from my boyfriend, family members and people at work to let me know that I was getting fatter and how I looked to them wasn’t acceptable.
 Being a desperate people-pleaser from way back, I felt I had to prove to them all that I was good enough.
 I had to prove that I was acceptable.
 The culture I lived in taught me the only way to gain their acceptance and approval was to lose weight and get thinner.
 It was very simple, there was no other way.

 When I stopped throwing up, I was left with Binge Eating Disorder and I did that for the next 7 years.
 All up, I struggled with binge eating for 12 years – 5 of those years with the compensating behaviour of sticking my head down a toilet bowl.

 Here’s a brief description about my days of binge eating from an article I wrote for the Eating Disorders Association Qld newsletter, titled "How to do Self-Compassion After a Binge":